Essent/nativescript-urban-airship/README.md

 NsUrbanairship.getInstance().isOptIn(); // return a boolean if the user has registered for notifications NsUrbanairship.getInstance().unRegisterUser(); // un-registers the user from receiving notifications
 ```

-## Improvements
-- [ ] align the plugin api names with apis of Urban Airhship SDK
-- [ ] add the `PushNotification.initialize` to plugin
-- [ ] create native android plugin with custom Application to override `Application.onCreate`
-- [ ] check nativescript 2.5 compat